 Dynamically personal, Janet prefers to share the stage in conversation with other scholars, cultural critics and students who’ve engaged with her work.

 Janet speaks about the power of storytelling in literature and popular culture, the history of trans women leaders in feminist, LGBT and social justice movements, and the personal-political dynamics of visibility and voice.
-Though she much prefers to share the stage in conversation with other scholars and cultural critics, she’s also available to deliver keynotes and commencement addresses — and is highly sought-after due to the success of her memoirs, Redefining Realness and Surpassing Certainty, books that have been widely adopted as course material for gender, women and queer studies as well as African-American literature courses across campuses.
+Though she much prefers to share the stage in conversation with other scholars and cultural critics, she’s delivered keynotes and commencement addresses — and is highly sought-after due to the success of her memoirs, Redefining Realness and Surpassing Certainty, books that have been widely adopted as course material for gender, women and queer studies as well as African-American literature courses across campuses.
 Redefining Realness has also been chosen as campus-wide reads, including UC Davis’s 2017-2018 Community Book Project.